YaboGV/yabogv.github.io/content/research/work_in_progress_subsidy/index.md

 ##### Abstract

 I exploit the variation among potential primary school graduating cohorts by taking advantage of a subsidy given to girls to attend secondary school in Benin starting from 2010.
 I investigated the effect of the policy on Educational outcomes.
-I found an increase in primary school completion by 6 percentage points and an increase in grade 7 enrolment (secondary school) of 5 percentage points.
+Preliminary findings suggest that the policy increases primary school completion by 6 percentage points and increases grade 7 enrolment (secondary school) of 5 percentage points.

 <!-- --- -->